NASDAQ – FIRST NORTH GROWTH MARKET

 2.7 Admission of additional financial instruments of the same class

-Where the Issuer issues new financial instruments of the same class as instruments already admitted to trading, the Exchange shall, upon written application by the Issuer, decide to admit the instruments to trading.
+Where the Issuer issues new financial instruments of the same class as instruments already admitted to trading, the Exchange may, upon written application by the Issuer, and subject to the Issuer fulfilling the admission requirements set out in 2.3.1 b–d, decide to admit the instruments to trading.

 2.8 Voluntary removal of financial instruments from trading

 Where the Issuer has applied for its financial instruments to be removed from trading, such an application may be approved by the Exchange unless the Exchange finds that removal would be detrimental to the interests of the investors or the securities market.
 The Exchange shall, following consultation with the Issuer, decide on the last day of trading.5